OpenAI's Altman says AI unlikely to lead to 'jobs apocalypse'

 Altman did not cite any jobs numbers on Tuesday but has previously talked about potential industry-wide job cuts due to AI's advancement.

-A growing number of global companies, including HSBC, Amazon, Standard Chartered and CBA have announced some jobs within their companies were being replaced by AI.
+A growing number of global companies, including HSBC HSBA.L, Amazon AMZN.O, Standard Chartered STAN.L and CBA CBA.AX have announced some jobs within their companies were being replaced by AI.

-OpenAI is preparing to confidentially file for a US initial public offering in the coming weeks, Reuters reported last week, citing a source familiar with the matter.
-The company could be aiming for a US$1 trillion (HK$7.8 trillion) valuation and raising at least US$60 billion, Reuters reported in October.
+OpenAI is preparing to confidentially file for a U.S. initial public offering in the coming weeks, Reuters reported last week, citing a source familiar with the matter.
+The company could be aiming for a $1 trillion valuation and raising at least $60 billion, Reuters reported in October.

 'HUMAN PART' OF EMPLOYMENT IRREPLACEABLE